BNurs Child Nursing / Overview

 - Number of places/applicants

 - How to apply

-You will study the theoretical basis of nursing practice plus behavioural, social and biological sciences applied to health.
-Emphasis is placed on the importance of competence in clinical nursing practice combined with in-depth knowledge and evidence-based decision making skills.
+You will study the theoretical basis of children's nursing practice together with the behavioural, social and biological sciences as applied to health.
+We place great emphasis on developing competence in clinical nursing practice combined with evidence-based decision making skills.

-The fees for entry in 2016 will be paid in full by the NHS for home/EU students.
+Fees for entry in 2017 have not been confirmed.
+However, in 2016 the fees were paid in full by the NHS for home/EU students.
 The course is not open to international students.
 For general information please see the undergraduate finance pages.